NGT issues instructions on its functioning from May 4

 Entry to NGT complex shall be restricted only to its staff and all the safety and precautionary guidelines issued by the government shall be scrupulously followed by all concerned, the office order said.

 "Staff shall maintain social distancing norms and protocols, shall wear face masks throughout, shall pass through thermal scanner at entry gate and shall sanitise/wash hands at appropriate intervals.
-There shall be no crowding at any place / branch in NGT complex and seating of staff shall be arranged accordingly," it said.
+There shall be no crowding at any place/branch in NGT complex and seating of staff shall be arranged accordingly," it said.

 The office order said, "The NGT complex, including surfaces of furniture and frequently touched objects, shall be sanitised with disinfectants on daily basis.
 This shall be subject to further modification if and when further instructions are received from the government.